Aran203/clique/README.md

 # clique
-Scrapper to get information for Kattis problems solved
+A scraper to retrieve solved Kattis problem data for grading assistance